fardinbarashi/PsTo-do/README.md

 ### Windows AppServer
+Role Appserver "handles objects that are expiring, notifies those who need to know, automates flows.

 Instructions on setting up the Windows AppServer.
 You need to install SQL modules.
 ```
 Install-Module -Name SqlServer
 ```
+Set up the scripts in TaskScheduler.

 ### Windows Webserver